domschrei/lilotane/README.md

 This planner for totally-ordered HTN planning problems makes use of incremental Satisfiability (SAT) solving.
 In short, it reads a given planning problem and encodes a small portion of it into propositional logic.
 If an internally launched SAT solver reports that the formula is unsatisfiable, the next layer of the problem is encoded and added to the existing formula.
 This procedure is repeated until a plan is found or the problem is deemed to be overall unsatisfiable.

 Lilotane introduces new techniques to the field of SAT-based HTN planning, namely lazy instantiation and a lifted encoding that enables it to skip the full grounding of the problem.
-More information is provided in the accompanying paper [0].
+More information is provided in the JAIR paper [0] and, to a lesser extent, in Lilotane's IPC planner description [1].

 Lilotane was runner-up in the Total Order track of the [International Planning Conference (IPC) 2020](http://ipc2020.hierarchical-task.net/), performing best on a diverse set of planning domains.

 ### Valid Inputs

-Lilotane operates on totally-ordered HTN planning problems given as HDDL files [1].
+Lilotane operates on totally-ordered HTN planning problems given as HDDL files [2].
 The provided HTN domain may be recursive or non-recursive.

-In short, Lilotane supports exactly the HDDL specification from the International Planning Competition (IPC) 2020 provided in [2] and [3].
+In short, Lilotane supports exactly the HDDL specification from the International Planning Competition (IPC) 2020 provided in [3] and [4].
 It handles type systems, STRIPS-style actions with positive and negative conditions, method preconditions, equality and "sort-of" constraints, and universal quantifications in preconditions and effects.
 Lilotane _cannot_ handle conditional effects, existential quantifications, or any other extended formalisms going beyond the mentioned concepts.

 ### Output

-Lilotane outputs a plan in accordance to [4].
+Lilotane outputs a plan in accordance to [5].
 Basically everything in between "`==>`" and "`<==`" is the found plan, and everything inside that plan in front of the word `root` is the sequence of classical actions to execute.
 (Don't worry about the weird IDs which are assigned to the actions and reductions – they correspond (more or less) to the Boolean variables they were encoded with.)

 ## Building